MaDHouSe79/mh-repairstations/README.md

 ## ⚙️ How To Install
-- 👉 Put qb-repairstations in to the directory -> resources/[qb]
+- 👉 Put mh-repairstations in to the directory -> resources/[qb]
 - 👉 Restart your server.
 - 👉 Enjoy 👊😁👍